 How to identify an Authentic Montessori environment?

-When schools put ‘Montessori’ name on their buildings, parents often can't gauge the fidelity of their programs to the real Montessori method.
-Let's understand how to check their authenticity.
+When schools affix the label 'Montessori' to their buildings, parents frequently struggle to assess the fidelity of their programs to the authentic Montessori method.
+Let's explore methods to verify their authenticity.

 1) Carefully Prepared Environment with full set of Montessori Materials covering all curriculum areas